rokunin/whiteboard-experience/README.md

 ![Background Setup](freeze_your_table_background.gif)

 Then we can have a character for the mecha game there.
-I don't own the art, just took firts one I liked from Google, and then deleted it, used just for the example.
+I don't own the art, just took first one I liked from Google, and then deleted it, used just for the example.

 ![Create a character and give him some Fate Points](create_character.gif)